rackerlabs/rackspace-how-to/content/skype-for-business/hosted-skype-for-business-vs-enterprise.md

 For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology/).

+### Available features

+The following table describes which features are available in Hosted Skype for Business and in Enterprise Office 365 Skype for Business.

 |Feature |Hosted Skype for Business| Enterprise Office 365 Skype for Business|
 |---|---|---|